+The Hawthorns Area PAWG would consist of Board-approved voting members representing a diverse array of user groups and stakeholders interested in the Hawthorns Area (see Table 1).

+Ward Stakeholders

+Ward Stakeholders would be nominated and appointed directly by the Board of Directors.
+The Ward Stakeholders would have an understanding of the District's mission and also represent regional perspectives across the District's jurisdiction that are balanced between both ward and local interests.
+(See Proposed Recruitment Strategy and Process section below).

+Interest Area Representatives

-The Hawthorns Area PAWG would consist of nine Board-approved voting members representing a diverse array of user groups and stakeholders interested in the Hawthorns Area (see Table 2).
-Four members would be appointed directly by the Board, two representing the wards from the County of San Mateo and two representing the wards from the County of Santa Clara.
-These four ward stakeholders would represent regional perspectives across the District's jurisdiction.
-The remaining five voting members would be selected by the Board following an application process to comprise a diverse and cohesive group, representing a range of interest areas.
-These five Working Group members may represent one or more topic areas, provided that the ultimate composition of the Working Group is balanced in its representation of perspectives.
-Topic areas of representation may include local neighborhoods, safe routes to schools, local and regional trail connections, resource conservation, recreational use, and interpretation/education.
-In addition, Working Group members would not be currently serving as a member of the Town of Portola Valley Town Council, Architectural & Site Control Commission, Planning
+The Interest Area Representatives would be selected by the Board following an application process to comprise a diverse and cohesive group, representing a range of interest areas.
+These Interest Area Representatives may represent one or more topic areas, provided that the ultimate composition of the Working Group is balanced in its representation of perspectives.

-Commission, or any other Town Committee that has advisory or regulatory oversight related to the project.
+Topic areas of representation may include local community interests and neighborhoods, safe routes to schools, local and regional trail connections, resource conservation, recreational use, and interpretation/education.
+In addition, Interest Area Representatives would not be currently serving as a member of the Town of Portola Valley Town Council, Architectural & Site Control Commission, Planning Commission, or any other Town Committee that has advisory or regulatory oversight related to the project.